-If you don't have a computer, there are five Housing computer labs located throughout campus which provide students access to the Internet, email, printing, and various software packages to assist students with classwork.
+If you don't have a computer, there are Housing computer labs located throughout campus which provide students access to the Internet, email, printing, and various software packages to assist students with classwork.
 These labs are located in Lyon Hall, Monohan Hall, Smith Hall, Cummings Hall, Corlew Hall, Deere Hall, Scarlett Commons, and Womack Lane Apartments area.

 If my personal belongings are damaged or stolen, does the University cover my losses?

 No. MTSU assumes no responsibility for the theft, destruction or loss of money, valuables or other personal property belonging to or in the custody of the student.
 Each student is strongly encouraged to carry personal property insurance.
 Many dependent students may find that they are covered under their parents' homeowners policies; please confirm your coverage with your personal agent.